Summit for Life returns with two new Bounce Back, Give Back award winners

 "I'll never forget those words: 'You are going to live,'" Hinsley recalled Friday in Aspen.
 "I remember jumping up out of bed, and saying, 'Let's go.'
 I just had this renewed energy."

-Tonight, more than 18 years year after his transplant, Hinsley will take part in the 13th-annual Summit for Life uphill race on Aspen Mountain.
+Saturday night, more than 18 years after his transplant, Hinsley will take part in the 13th-annual Summit for Life uphill race on Aspen Mountain.
 He, along with fellow California resident Samantha Rick, are this year's fifth-annual Bounce Back, Give Back award winners, handed out by the Chris Klug Foundation, which puts on the race.

 The awards recognize "two organ transplant recipients who exhibit a great quality of life," according to the foundation's website.
 The Aspen-based organization is named after founder Chris Klug, an Olympic snowboarder and liver transplant recipient.